Skip to content

 Async/Await in React

 If you are already familiar with async/await or you want to explore its usage yourself, go ahead and change the code from using then/catch to async/await.
-If you have come this far, you could also consider compensating for the removal of the catch block for the error handling by using a try/catch blocks instead.
+If you have come this far, you could also consider compensating for the removal of the catch block for the error handling by using a try/catch block instead.

 Let's continue with the task here.
 First, you would have to replace the then/catch syntax with the async/await syntax.
 The following refactoring of the handleFetchStories() function shows how to accomplish it without error handling: